Pazoia/react-website-tennis-club/README.md

 > To Do's

+- **Members list component**

+  - ✅ Get data from state
+  - ✅ Create a sample with members to display
+  - ✅ Display members name, surname, points
+  - ✅ Display members in descending order by points

-1. **Prepare a registration form for new users**
+- **Prepare a registration form for new users**

   - ✅ Create a registration form component
   - ✅ App.py returns registration form component
   - ✅ Create new user object from user input
   - ✅ Console log new user object to console
   - ✅ Make the registration form mobile friendly
   - ✅ Registration form validates email and password before submiting user details
   - ✅ Registration form inform user if any invalid details were entered and where

+  - When user click register form navigates to members list

 > Done

 - ✅ Make website tennis themed

-2. **Create NavBar Component**
+- **Create NavBar Component**
   - ✅ Create NavBar with Home and Register/Sign in buttons
   - ✅ When a user hits register open register component
   - ✅ Make NavBar mobile friendly